-Fellow producers are clearly benefitting from attending these farmers’ days and we at Voermol are looking forward to seeing what the 2019 National Cattle and Sheep Farmer project will deliver.
+Fellow producers are clearly benefiting from attending these farmers’ days and we look forward to seeing what the 2019 National Cattle and Sheep Farmer project will deliver.

-From the left are Wilhelm Jordaan, brother of Andrew Jr, Leon de Klerk, Voermol sales manager, André Fourie, Voermol consultant, Dawie Maree, head of information and marketing at FNB Agriculture, Andrew Jordaan Jr, 2018 Sheep Farmer of the Year, Andrew Jordaan Sr, father of the winner, and Kenny Crampton, Voermol national sales manager, Dr. Buks Olivier, specialist consultant: sheep section and Gert Smit, Merino Society President
+From the left are Wilhelm Jordaan, (Brother of Andrew Jr), Leon de Klerk, (Voermol Sales Manager), André Fourie, (Voermol Consultant), Dawie Maree, (Head of Information and Marketing at FNB Agriculture), Andrew Jordaan Jr, (2018 Sheep Farmer of the Year), Andrew Jordaan Sr, (Father of the winner), Kenny Crampton, (Voermol National Sales Manager), Dr. Buks Olivier (Sheep breeding specialist and consultant), and Gert Smit, (Merino Breeders Society President).

 Andrew Jordaan Jr’s sheep farmers’ day was held in a large white tent on their planted pastures.